- Share this article on Facebook

-He added, "But I think the thing I realized is that everyone who asks me why I'm not a virgin, they expect this simple answer.
+He added, “But I think the thing I realized is that everyone who asks me why I’m a virgin, they expect this simple answer.
 They want a reason.
-And my reason is complicated."
+And my reason is complicated.”

 Heading into the #MeToo era, the long-running franchise has had a complicated relationship with consent after the Bachelor in Paradise shutdown in 2017.
 Arie Luyendyk Jr.’s season of The Bachelor was criticized for being out of touch in the current climate and a contestant on Becca Kufrin’s recent season of The Bachelor was convicted of sexual assault after he was cast.

 After Miller-Keyes and Underwood’s conversation ended and before The Bachelor cut to commercial, the ABC series ran a PSA for RAINN, prompting anyone who has experienced sexual assault to call 800-656-HOPE or visit rainn.org.
 On Monday, before the episode aired, Underwood took to Twitter to ask viewers to “please to be kind, respectful and understanding to everyone involved.”